War of the Worlds (1988 TV series): Second season

 Meanwhile, with General Wilson missing, the Cottage destroyed, and two team members lost in battle, the remnants of the team, with mercenary Kincaid, seek shelter.
 They take up base in an underground hideout in the sewers.
 Some of the characters experience shifts, such as Harrison carrying a gun, becoming more sullen and losing his more quirky personality traits.
 The friction between the militaristic Ironhorse and the other team members was not transferred with Kincaid, who got along well with everyone, who themselves became more militaristic in season 2.
 The show's theme of warfare between two races, and all the issues that come with it, was replaced by a theme of a bleak life on a desolate world, but with possible hope for the future.

 Although the series was canceled after 14 episodes had been broadcast, six more episodes were completed.
-This also gave the production team the opportunity to create a finale, "The Obelisk", which offers a conclusive ending to the series as a whole.
+This gave the production team the time and opportunity to create a finale, "The Obelisk", which offers a conclusive ending to the series as a whole.